 1. Identify Your Goals

 First, identify your business goals.
 These are more high-level than key performance indicators (KPIs)—you can even start with your mission statement.
-For example, your goal might be to maximize your donations and revenue so you can better get your message to the people who care about your cause.
+For example, your goal might be to maximize your donations and revenue to better get your message to the people who care about your cause.

 Next, think about an action you want users to perform on your site that will lead to accomplishing your business goals incrementally.
 We consider this a primary conversion; an example would be “make a donation.”
 You’ll likely have several primary conversions that are key to your organization.